sdorra/airline/index.md

 - [Table of Contents plugin](https://github.com/ghiculescu/jekyll-table-of-contents) by Alex Ghiculescu
 - [Multi-Level Push Menu plugin](https://github.com/adgsm/multi-level-push-menu) by Momcilo Dzunic

 All 3rd party resources used on the website are licensed under the MIT License.
-Content on this website is licensed under the [Apache License 2.0](http://apache.org/licenses/LICENSE-2.0)
+Content on this website is licensed under the same [Apache License 2.0](http://apache.org/licenses/LICENSE-2.0) used for the library as stated in the above License section.